 District of Rwamagana

-The majority of the attendees found the meeting quite very helpful.
+The majority of the attendees found the meeting very helpful.
 They appreciated the fact that the project is not only focused on just rehabilitating boreholes but also train people about proper usage of clean water through WASH trainings.
 The attendees loved the idea of involving local people in the implementation of the project.
 However, the attendees pointed out that the concept of carbon credits is very hard for villagers to understand.
 The people would also like more boreholes than what is planned to be rehabilitated as well so as to serve a great number of households.
 Evaluation forms from 44 stakeholders have been received.